remideso/remideso.github.io/Public School Fiscal Code (3).md

-This box plot is showing that there significant outliers in my data so I need to get rid of them by foculing on the IQR
+This box plot shows that there are significant outliers in my data so I need to get rid of them by foculing on the IQR

 ```python